antononcube/Raku-Data-Translators/README-work.md

 The package "Mathematica::Serializer", [AAp5], has very similar mission --
 it is for translating Raku data structures into Mathematica (aka Wolfram Language or WL) code.

+In order to utilize "Data::Translators" while doing Literate programming with:
+- Computational Markdown files, then use the code chunk argument `results=asis`.
+- Jupyter notebooks, then use the code cell magic spec `%%html` or `%% > html`.

+One can find concrete examples for:
+- Computational Markdown files, in the [raw source code of this README](https://raw.githubusercontent.com/antononcube/Raku-Data-Translators/main/README.md)
+- Jupyter notebooks, in the [magics examples notebook](https://github.com/bduggan/raku-jupyter-kernel/blob/master/eg/magics.ipynb) at [BDp1]

 **Remark:** The provided converters are made for communication purposes, so they might not be very performant.
 I have used or tested them with datasets that have less than 5000 rows.

 ------